mayurjagtap19/data-analysis/README.md

 Project Overview

 The goal of this project is to solve various data analysis questions using SQL queries.
-The dataset comprises four tables with information similar to what you would expect from a food delivery service like Zomato.
-This project aims to enhance my understanding of how to use SQL to extract insights from data.
+The dataset comprises four tables with information similar to that of a food delivery service like Zomato.
+This project has enhanced my understanding of how to use SQL to extract insights from data.

 Dataset Description